 Sensory nerves are those that are concerned with everything related to the skin.
 They relay information from the dermis and muscles, travelling through the spinal cord and into the brain.
 They are primarily concerned with external sensations including pain.

 Now, there are times when these sensory nerves suffer through damage, causing the sensors to go haywire.
 If this happens, individuals will feel several symptoms that should clue them in on the health problems.
+See a doctor that specializes in nerve health support and/or pain management.

 Following are some signs that sensory nerve damage has happened.